Model Error Embedding with Orthogonal Gaussian Processes: Additive Model Error

-where the distribution $\pi(\delta(\mathbf{x}') \mid \mathbf{y}, \boldsymbol{\lambda})$ follows from Eqs.~\eqref{eq:PP_FS}--\eqref{eq:PP_FS_cov} with $\mathbf{y}$ replaced by $\mathbf{y} - \mathbf{f}_{\boldsymbol{\lambda}}$ in Eq.~\eqref{eq:PP_FS_mean}.
-With this straightforward KOH formulation, we see from Eqs.~\eqref{eq:add_fun_param_post} and \eqref{eq:add_fun_gp_post} that there is no built-in mechanism to control how data inform the parameters $\boldsymbol{\lambda}$ versus how they inform the bias $\delta(\mathbf{x})$.
-This makes it difficult to compare the contributions of the various parameters to the predictive performance of the model and more importantly assess the overall predictive capability of the computational model.
+The KOH formulation conflates the bias prior and parameter posterior, a challenge widely recognized in the literature as the structural identifiability issue \cite{bayarri2007,han2009simultaneous,gramacy2015calibrating,tuo2016theoretical}.
+This makes it difficult to compare the contributions of the various parameters to the predictive performance of the model and more importantly assess the overall predictive capability of the fit model.
 In the next section, we describe the OGP formulation of~\cite{plumlee2017bayesian}, which provides a principled mechanism to address this issue within a joint Bayesian framework.